bvrsr3/Applications-of-Bessel-Functions/README.md

 GENERATION

 A long solid cylinder of radius ro is initially at uniform temperature Ti.
-Electricity is suddenly passed through the cylinder resulting in volumetric heat generation rate of qm.
+Electricity is suddenly passed through the cylinder, resulting in a volumetric heat generation rate of qm.
 The cylinder is cooled by convection at its surface.
-The heat transfer coefficient is considered as h and the ambient temperature is considered as T∞.
-The objective is to determine the transient temperature of the cylinder.
+The heat transfer coefficient is considered as $h$, and the ambient temperature is considered as $T_\infty$.
+The objective is to determine the transient temperature profile of the cylinder and its evolution.

 ![image](https://user-images.githubusercontent.com/111849605/202916632-87f27e67-30ce-47da-aca1-85c195ad8645.png)

 Assumptions:
-1. One dimensional conduction.
+1. One-dimensional conduction.
-2. Uniform h and T∞.
+2. Uniform $h$ and $T_\infty$.
 3. Constant conductivity.
 4. Constant diffusivity.
 5. Negligible end effect.